nigelhorne/ged2site/README.md

 use Socket;
 ```

+Ancestry images that you've uploaded yourself should work fine.
+However, images attached
-Ancestry images attached from another tree to your tree are not downloaded.
+from another tree to your tree are not downloaded.
 Either use
 FTM or download from the other tree to your desktop and upload to your tree.

 There will be numerous strange handling of Gedcoms since it's not that tightly observed by